Central Highlands Weather

 Central Highlands Forecast

-Tuesday Mostly sunny.
-The chance of fog in the north in the early morning.
-Light winds becoming E/SE 15 to 20 km/h in the late evening.
+Wednesday The chance of a thunderstorm in the southeast in the morning.
+Mostly sunny afternoon.
+Light winds becoming SE 15 to 20 km/h during the day then becoming light during the afternoon.

 Central Highlands Weather Forecasts